subscriptions-project/swg-js/docs/entitlements-flow.md

 ## Entitlement acknowledgement

-The successful entitlements object should be acknowledge by the publication site to stop it from showing the notification.
+The successful entitlements object should be acknowledged by the publication site to stop it from showing the notification.
 This is done by calling the `entitlements.ack()` method.

 For instance:
 ```